MicrosoftDocs/azure-docs/articles/firewall/threat-intel.md

 > [!IMPORTANT]
 > Threat intelligence based filtering is currently in public preview and is provided with a preview service level agreement.
 Certain features may not be supported or may have constrained capabilities.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for details.
 >
->Threat intelligence filtering (and the associated portal user interface) is being added to regions incrementally, and will be available in all regions in the near future.
+>Threat intelligence filtering is available in all public regions.
+The associated portal configuration user interface is being added to regions incrementally, and will be available in all regions in the near future.

 If threat intelligence-based filtering is enabled, the associated rules are processed before any of the NAT rules, network rules, or application rules.
 During the preview, only highest confidence records are included.